Tsedexashu08/tseds-react-dev-kit/README.md

 ## Getting Started

 1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=tsed-s-react-dev-kit.tsed-s-react-dev-kit).
-2. Open a Ts.ED and React project.
+2. Open a  React project.
 3. Open a React component file (`.js`, `.jsx`, `.ts`, or `.tsx`).
 4. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and run the command `Tsed-s-React: Show Component Preview`.
 5. The component preview will open in a new tab.